Depression

 Depression: it’s not all in your head

-Many people believe that depression is caused by chemical imbalances in the brain, and in particular, a deficiency in serotonin – our ‘feel good hormone’.
+Many people believe that depression is caused by chemical imbalances in the brain, and in particular, an imbalance of serotonin – our ‘feel good hormone’.
 The textbook medicine approach is...

-Nutrients to nurture your mind and decrease depression
+Nutrients to nurture your mind and improve your mood